jerdog/auth0-blog/_posts/2018-09-19-a-first-timers-guide-to-an-open-source-project.markdown

 ### Open Source Is All Around Us

 Open source is all around us.
 With traditionally closed source companies like Microsoft and Apple doing more in open source than ever, it isn’t hard to understand why the community continues to grow so quickly.
 Even Google’s success with Android is in large part due to its open source roots, and Ubuntu in the desktop world is becoming a household operating system, ready to challenge Windows and macOS.

+{% include tweet_quote.html quote_text="Hacktoberfest isn’t just about free swag.
+But, there is free swag." %}

 Open source is the past, present, and future.
 Pay it forward, and let future generations benefit from the community, and of the generosity of you and those before you.